trashuncle/Gameboy_Palettes/README.md

 # TrashUncle's Gameboy Palettes
-Additional Palettes for GameBoy MiSTer FPGA core, based on various pictures I've found online that pleased me.
+Additional Palettes for GameBoy MiSTer FPGA core, based on various pictures I've found online that pleased me.<BR>
 All previews are using the Handheld Dot Matrix preset as well as the Drop Shadow setting turned on.